Whyounes/whyounes.me/app/posts/published/20141228_codeclimate-test-coverage.md

 </phpunit>
 ~~~

 If you want to try this locally, you'll need XDebug installed.
-Neither CodeClimate or Travis CI mention this in their docs :)
+Neither Code Climate or Travis CI mention this in their docs :)

-### 5. Create a script for sending coverage information to CodeClimate
+### 5. Create a script for sending coverage information to Code Climate

-If you try to follow the CodeClimate or Travis CI instructions, you'll find that things just straight up don't work.
+If you try to follow the Code Climate or Travis CI instructions, you'll find that things just straight up don't work.

 After a bit of log diving, I found out it's because of [this SSL certificate error](https://github.com/codeclimate/php-test-reporter#known-issue-ssl-certificate-error).